 On the other hand, you should be careful where you store your passwords.
 When you lose your passwords you can’t access your coins and they are lost.
 To prevent this, make backups of your keys.

-Preferrably you would make long and hard to guess passwords.
+Preferably you would make long and hard-to-guess passwords.
 The longer you make your passwords, the harder it is to hack them.

 To keep your coins safe:

 - Use well-known sources for trading and storing your cryptos.